 As Millon, in Personality Disorders in Modern Life notes, certain narcissists “incorporate moral values into their exaggerated sense of superiority.
 Here, moral laxity is seen (by the narcissist) as evidence of inferiority, and it is those who are unable to remain morally pure who are looked upon with contempt.”

 Narcissists may not be considered evil, like psychopaths, and may lack the intention to cause harm.
-Narcissist are more likely to be indifferent, callous and careless in their conduct, which overflows into the way they interact with others.
+Narcissists are more likely to be indifferent, callous and careless in their conduct, which overflows into the way they interact with others.
 Their abusive behavior is primarily not considered to be as intentional or deliberate a psychopath’s.

 Psychopaths really do not need other people while narcissists are addicted to narcissistic supply (the admiration, attention, and envy of others).